Route 13 (Laos)

 Route 13 passes through the cities of Vientiane, Vang Vieng, Phoukhoune district where is intersection of Route 7 (Laos), and Luang Prabang.
 The road is mostly paved, though the pavement is in poor condition at places, it is relatively narrow with sharp curves and there are no markings or lighting on the road everywhere.
-Several daily buses run from Vientiane to Luang Prabang, taking 8–10 hours.
+Several daily buses run from Vientiane to Luang Prabang, the journey taking 8–10 hours.